Purchase Lease Options & Costs Explained

 - You can always consider getting landlord insurance in case of non-rental payment, but this will eat into your profit.

 - With the consent of the owner, you can write to the lender, and get permission to speak to them about the mortgage account.
-Alternatively, you can ask to see mortgage statements to make sure monthly payments are being made.
+You can ask to see mortgage statements to make sure the monthly payments are being made.
+You could make arrangements to make the mortgage payents direct to the lender.

 - You should make sure that the Purchase Lease documents are drafted by lawyers.
 This will make sure that each party understands their responsibilities.
+It will also ensure they are drafted to provide you protection, should the things go wrong, as outlined above.
 Furthermore, if the property owner gets independent legal advice, the courts are much less likely to say the owner did not understand the terms of the agreement, should the owner refuse to sell the property on the agreed terms later.

 - Make sure you do your due diligence on the owner.
 Are they in debt?
 Is there a risk of bankruptcy?